 Fleet Owners Turn To Data To Improve Recruitment and Retention

 If the answer to any of these questions is Yes, it could be a strike against you for certain fleets considering your application.
-Trucking and safety analysts are now taking a much closer look at driver behaviors, personality traits, demographics, and other factors that correlate with high turnover and potential safety risks.
+Trucking and safety analysts are now taking a much closer look at driver behaviors.
+They are looking at personality traits, demographics, and other factors that correlate with high turnover and potential safety risks.

 Big Data Provides Fleet Owners With Huge Returns

-Fleet owners are jumping on the big data bandwagon to quickly turn the recruitment, driver retention, and safety management process into a fine science.
+Fleet owners are jumping on the big data bandwagon!
+This way they can quickly turn the recruitment, driver retention, and safety management process into a fine science.
 Vigillo, the chief data collectors and analysts from the federal Compliance, Safety, and Accountability program, have reported “…a 40-50% increase in profitability and revenues for those fleet owners that really embrace [big data].”
 Bottom line: Expect to see more fleet owners implementing smart driver recruitment best practices.

 Big Data And Its Role In Driver Retention

-Through detailed surveys, fleet owners are now being clued in to the fact that engaging the driver’s spouse is extremely important to retention.
-Additionally, data has indicated that carriers and fleet owners that spend more time explaining health insurance options and other benefits to drivers’ families have noticed a boost in the retention rates of their best drivers.
+Through detailed surveys, fleet owners are understanding that engaging the driver’s spouse is extremely important to retention.
+Data showed that, spending more time explaining benefits to drivers’ families boosts retention rates of top drivers.

 Personality Traits And Alignment With Corporate Culture Drive Recruitment Process

-According to Stay Metrics CEO, Tim Hindes, “Drivers with an orderly trait are structured — they take notes, make lists, and keep their paperwork in order.”
-When a multitude of personality traits are examined in combination, a more holistic view of the driver emerges, which makes cultural fit and driving quality more predictable.
-And, in the trucking industry, predictability is most definitely a good thing.
+Stay Metrics CEO, Tim Hindes says, “Drivers with an orderly trait are structured — they take notes, make lists, and keep their paperwork in order.”
+Examining a multitude of personality traits in combination allows for a more holistic view of the driver to emerge.
+Consequently, this makes cultural fit and driving quality more predictable And, in the trucking industry, predictability is most definitely a good thing.

 Be sure to check out our blog for more trucking safety best practices and industry trends from the team at Thunder Funding!